Kids just love Mechanical Music!

 The "Gem" Roller Organ

 The 1885 Gem stores its music on wooden cylinders, in the same way that musical clocks and barrel organs have done since the 1700s.

 This mechanism of this little crank organ was designed and built "from scratch" in 2010.

 The Organ Grinder at work

 The person who plays a mechanical instrument in public is traditionally known as an "Organ Grinder".

 The MusicPreserving the original music

-This page lists some of my efforts to preserve the music on original organette rolls from the 1880s.
+This page lists some of my efforts to preserve the music on original organette rolls and tune sheets from the 1880s.